Your cart is currently empty!

 Why Mean People Seem to Target the Same Individuals Again and Again

 It is a quiet thought many people carry but rarely say out loud.
-Why does it sometimes feel like unkind behavior keeps finding the same people again and again.
-At work in friendships online or even within families some individuals notice a repeated pattern of being spoken over dismissed mocked or treated unfairly.
+Why does it sometimes feel like unkind behavior keeps finding the same people again and again?
+At work, in friendships online or even within families, some individuals notice a repeated pattern of being spoken over, dismissed, mocked or treated unfairly.
 These moments…

 Woman Ends Marriage After Husband Repeatedly Leaves Dogs Outside In The Cold